North Korea warns NATO about ‘tragic consequences” after Russia’s criticism

 North Korea has been supplying Russia with artillery rounds since at least mid-2022 to sustain its offensive against Ukraine.
 Moscow’s military plan requires large quantities to be fired of artillery shells in order to destroy the enemy’s positions or prepare for ground assaults.

-U.S. and South Korean intelligence confirmed in October 2023 that the North Korean leader Kim Jong Un and President Vladimir Putin had met.
+U.S. intelligence and South Korean intelligence confirmed in October 2023 that the North Korean leader Kim Jong Un and Russian President Vladimir Putin had met.
 Artillery shells and ballistic missiles were sent after the artillery shells.
 Both of these weapons have been used against Ukraine.

 Despite increasing its domestic production, Russia lacks the ability to sustain this barrage alone.
 North Korean deliveries help bridge the gap until their factories are ready.

-The Times reported that intelligence sources said that North Korea supplied half of the artillery shells Russia used in Ukraine.
+The Times reported that Western intelligence sources said that North Korea supplied half of the artillery shells Russia used in Ukraine.

 The two countries signed a mutual defence pact earlier this year during Putin’s trip to Pyongyang.